 Excellent quality is if the plush itself is in flawless condition, but the tag is worn or creased.

-There’s a solid pattern here: regardless of the quality of the tag, for the toy to be worth anything, the plush has to be in perfect condition.
+There’s a noticeable pattern here – regardless of tag quality, for the toy to be worth anything, the plush has to be in perfect condition.

 Tactic for Success